grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 The essential tools
 ===================

 Ever watched Karate Kid, either the old version or the new one?
 The thing they have in common is that when the kid starts learning Karate (or Kung-Fu) from his master, he is given a basic, repetitive task (like taking off a jacket, and putting it on again), not knowing yet where it would lead him.
-Or look at the first Rocky film (yeah, the one starring Sylvester Stallone), where Rocky was chasing a chicken in order to train agility.
+Or look at the first Rocky film (yeah, the one starring Sylvester Stallone), where Rocky chases a chicken in order to train agility.

 When I first tried to learn how to play guitar, I found two pieces of advice on the web: the first was to start by mastering a single, difficult song.
 The second was to play with a single string, learn how to make it sound in different ways and try to play some melodies by ear just with this one string.
 Do I have to tell you that the second advice worked better?

-Honestly, I could dive right into the core techniques of TDD, but this would be like putting you on a ring with a demanding opponent -- you would most probably be discouraged before gaining the necessary skills.
+Honestly, I could dive right into the core techniques of TDD, but I feel this would be like putting you on a ring with a demanding opponent -- you would most probably be discouraged before gaining the necessary skills.
 So, instead of explaining how to win a race, in this chapter we will take a look at what shiny cars we will be driving.

 In other words, I will give you a brief tour of the three tools we will use throughout this book.

 In this chapter, I will oversimplify some things just to get you up and running without getting into the philosophy of TDD yet (think: physics lessons in primary school).
-Do not worry about it :-), we will fix that in the coming chapters!
+Don't worry about it :-), I will make up for it in the coming chapters!

 Test framework
 --------------

 The first tool we'll use is a test framework.
 A test framework allows us to specify and execute our tests.

-Let's assume that our application looks like this:
+Let's assume for the sake of this introduction that we have an application that accepts two numbers from commandline, multiplies them and prints the result on the console.
+The code is pretty straightforward:

 ```csharp
 public static void Main(string[] args)